Valkimani/Generate-a-Password/README.md

 ## Description

 This project demonstrates how to create an application that an employee can use to generate a random password based on criteria they’ve selected.
-A start code was provided for modifications and Javascript was created from scratch.
-The task is ensure the app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.
+A starter code was provided for modifications and Javascript was created from scratch.
+The task is to ensure the app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.
 The end result is a responsive user interface that adapts to multiple screen sizes.

 ## To achieve this